Find My Ports app icon

 Find My Ports screenshot showing the app interface

-The Vercel integration sets Find My Ports apart from generic port monitoring tools.
-If you’re deploying to Vercel, the app displays deployment status directly alongside your local development servers.
-This unified view of local and remote environments has streamlined my development workflow significantly - I can see my local server status and production deployment progress in one glance.
+A distinguishing feature is Vercel integration.
+The app displays deployment status alongside local development servers, providing a unified view of local and remote environments.
+Users can monitor local server status and production deployment progress in one interface.

-The interface design follows macOS conventions perfectly, with both light and dark mode support that adapts automatically to your system preferences.
-Port information is presented clearly with color coding for different process types, making it easy to distinguish between web servers, databases, and other development tools at a glance.
+The interface follows macOS design conventions with automatic light and dark mode support.
+Port information uses color coding for different process types, distinguishing between web servers, databases, and other development tools.

 Related Apps